oneut/async-react-router/README.md

 # async-react-router

 ## Motivation
 Next.js is wonderful.
-However, it is difficult to manage State.
+However, it is difficult to manage state.
 Because next.js does SSR.
-So, I made a react module.
+So, I made a router like next.js.

 You get initial props from getInitialProps() at first rendering in client side!

 ## Features
 + Support async/await like next.js.
++ Support URL parameters.
++ Support [history](https://www.npmjs.com/package/history) package.The following history type are supported.
+    + Browser History
-+ History Support is Hash History Only.
+    + Hash History
 + No SSR.

 ## Todo
 + Test...
-+ Browser History Support.
 + Error Handling Support.
 + NavLink Support.
 + example
-    + basic
     + redux
     + flux-utils